questel_logo

 overview

 Attorneys, courts and case law often conflate the need for legal translators or legal interpreters.
 While both types of language professionals carry meaning from one language to another, they do it in different contexts, work with different source materials, and require a somewhat different skill set and even a different personality.
 When handling international disputes, it’s important to understand the distinction between the two to ensure you get the language support you need.
-If you find yourself asking; “what is the Difference Between a Legal Interpreter and a Legal Translator?” we have summarized what each does and their skillsets below to help.

 Legal interpretation